 There are probably certain things you just know about yourself – like whether or not you’d be cut out for daring interplanetary exploration.
 Personally, I can confidently say that I wouldn’t be much good.
 NASA ain’t calling.

 Only in the jumbled Alien franchise, it seems I’d actually be well-qualified.
 In Interstellar the crew represent the best of humanity; they’re the bravest, the best scientific minds.
-Compare this to the inept scientific crew of Prometheus, even the hardscrabble, quotable marines of Aliens; Xenomorph Expedition’s workforce aren’t exactly first draft.
+Compare this to the inept crew of Prometheus, and the hardscrabble, quotable marines of Aliens.
+Truth is, Xenomorph Expedition’s workforce are never exactly first draft.
 No offence, Ripley, ma’am.

 This brings us to the Covenant, a beautiful hunk of a ship that houses a crew made up of married couples, all jolted out of hypersleep following a neutrino burst.
 (Yes I’m going to totally pretend I know what that is.)
 Playing nursemaid is Walter (Michael Fassbender), the nice android brother/updated model to Prometheus’ smarmy malcontent David.

 Now I loved Prometheus.
 I loved the blueness of it, I loved Shaw – despite everything – and I loved David because the crew were so infuriatingly stupid and hostile you rooted for the evil robot genius.
 Shaw and David survived the events of Prometheus together and set off to track down the Engineers – the race who created humans.

 I was probably alone in the universe in basically just wanting Prometheus 2, and with ‘Covenant’ in the title it looked like my prayers might still be answered.
 More dodgy philosophizing please!
 I avoided trailers and publicity because I wanted to be surprised in the theatre.